mousepawmedia/devdocs/network/source/tools/graphics.rst

 Photoshop®.
 It is forked from the GNU Image Manipulation Program for ethical reasons.

-It can be installed in one of several ways (select ONE):
+It can be installed in one of two ways (select ONE):

-It's available from the main repositories on Debian-based systems:

-..  code-block:: bash

-    $ sudo apt install glimpse

 It's available via Snapcraft: